Fundamental charges for dual-unitary circuits: Main results

 where as all the terms on the right-hand side are supported over unique intervals of the chain, they will all be orthogonal to each other and hence all cross terms will go to zero (i.e.~the scalar product can be taken linearly).
 This then implies

 where we have noted that as our choice of $w$ was arbitrary to start with, this must be true for all the possible values of $w$ in $\mathcal{Q}$.
 Analogously for the odd $x$ terms, we find

-We have shown that all the $\bm{q}(x,w)$ terms of $\mathcal{Q}$ are mapped exclusively into terms of the same width under conjugation by $\mathbb{U}$; according to Lemma \ref{lem:solitonbasis} in Appendix \ref{appendix:solitonbasis}, we can therefore decompose each such term into a basis of the width-$w$ solitons of the $\mathcal{M}_{\nu,w}$ map, where $\nu = +$ if $x$ is even or $\nu = -$ if $x$ is odd.
-We choose to define
+We have shown that all the $\bm{q}(x,w)$ terms of $\mathcal{Q}$ are mapped exclusively into terms of the same width under conjugation by $\mathbb{U}$.
+It turns out that we can always decompose such terms into a basis formed by the width-$w$ solitons of the $\mathcal{M}_{\nu,w}$ map, where $\nu = +$ if $x$ is even or $\nu = -$ if $x$ is odd - we establish this fact rigorously in Appendix \ref{appendix:solitonbasis} (see Lemma \ref{lem:solitonbasis}).
+We can hence write

 where $\bm{a_k}$ are the width-$w$ solitons of the $\mathcal{M}_{+,w}$ map, defined via the set $\mathbb{S}_{+,w}$ in Eqn.~\ref{eqn:set_S}, and $\alpha_{k,w}$ are a set of normalised complex coefficients.